 As part of the PIK strategy, the Group obtained an 'in principal' approval from the Central Bank of Kenya in December 2014 to establish a Sharia-compliant bank in Kenya, and accordingly, expand its business to cover East Africa.
-In April 2017, the Group obtained a banking licence from the Central Bank of Kenya to operate DIB Bank Kenya, which commenced commercial operations on 5 June 2017.
+In April 2017, the Group obtained a banking licence from the Central Bank of Kenya to operate DIB Bank Kenya as a wholly-owned subsidiary and DIB Bank Kenya commenced commercial operations on 5 June 2017.
 DIB Bank Kenya offers an extensive range of Sharia-compliant products and services.
 With its head office in Nairobi, DIB Bank Kenya operates through a network of five branches in Kenya; three in Nairobi and two in Mombasa.